The latest results from our ongoing poll among French GPs monitoring their experiences and reactions to the COVID-19 pandemic.

 The rate of PCR-confirmed diagnoses evolves with each wave of the study, in line with the increased testing capacity in France.

-Access the full results from each of the first three waves:
+Access the full results from each of the first four waves: